|Author||Kurz 1873 J. Asiat. Soc. Bengal, Pt. 2, Nat. Hist. 42(2): 107|

 -- Section Semiserrata, sub-section Eumorphae (Menitsky).

-differing from the type in having larger elliptic leaves, with more
+in Thailand, differing from the type in having larger elliptic leaves,

 -- Moreover, Q. lenticellata is considered by Menitsky as a true species that reaches 40 m for a trunk to 1 m in diameter; leaves identical but toothed at the apical half; 14-16 pairs of secondary veins impressed above and slightly raised beneath.